TIM2015YXH/HaveFun/README.md

 ## :newspaper_roll: License

-Distributed under the S-Lab License.
 See `LICENSE` for more information.

 ## :raised_hands: Acknowledgements